Trademarked Colors: Cadbury Purple

 A Redesign After 50 Years

 Cadbury has made only a few changes since then.
 In 2020, Cadbury hired the design company Bulletproof to create a new logo.
-The redesign is ongoing, and the company plans to introduce it in Australia in 2020 and the UK in 2021.
+It was the first major overhaul of the brand’s identity and packaging, the first since the 1960s.

 Cadbury will also reintroduce the Milk Chocolate Marble flavor.
 The company pulled that flavor eight years ago, and customers have been clamoring to get it back.